Efficient Agent Training for Computer Use: Introduction

 We begin by collecting \textbf{312} human computer use trajectories with PC Tracker~\cite{he2024pcagentsleepai}, a tool for gathering human-computer interaction data, with only two humans annotating one day.
-These trajectories include task descriptions, screenshots, and keyboard/mouse actions.
+These trajectories include task descriptions, screenshots, and human keyboard/mouse actions.
 We subsequently reconstruct the implicit thought process behind human actions, obtaining comprehensive human trajectories with thoughts.
 The successful completion of these tasks is inherently assured by human proficiency, obviating the need for additional verification.

-While these human trajectories already serve as valuable agent training data, we further enhance their quality through \textbf{Trajectory Boost}, a data synthesis method that enriches each trajectory step with a diverse set of alternative action decisions.
+While these human trajectories already serve as valuable agent training data, we further augment them through \textbf{Trajectory Boost}, a data synthesis method we developed to enrich each trajectory step with diverse alternative action decisions.
 The key insight is that computer use tasks can be completed through multiple valid pathways, meaning each step has various reasonable action alternatives supported by rational thought.
 To capture this diversity, we use a strong agent model to synthesize other possible action decisions.
-Specifically, recognizing that each human trajectory step captures an \textit{environment snapshot} essential for computer use agents to make decisions, we provide these snapshots to Claude 3.7 Sonnet~\cite{2025claude37} and sample multiple possible action decisions, thereby significantly enriching and diversifying the trajectory data.
+Specifically, each human trajectory step provides an \textbf{\textit{environment snapshot}} that encapsulates the essential state information necessary for computer use agents to make decisions.
+We provide these snapshots to Claude 3.7 Sonnet and sample multiple possible action decisions, thereby significantly enriching and diversifying the trajectory data.